IO42630/about-linux/git-annex/branches.md

 Used for internal tracking of information about git-annex repositories and annexed objects.

-## synced/master
+### synced/master

-git does not allow pushes into the currently checked out branch. git-annex pushed to synced/master, then merges into master
+git does not allow pushes into the currently checked out branch. <br>
+git-annex pushes to synced/master, then merges into master